 Average yearly salary for massage therapy in Colorado

-Colorado massage therapists earn a mean annual salary of $42,830, or a $20.59 hourly mean salary.
+Colorado massage therapists earn a median annual salary of $46,020, or a $22.13 hourly median salary.
 Boulder ranks 10th for metropolitan areas in the nation for the highest concentration of massage therapy jobs and job sites and 7th in the nation for massage therapist salaries.
 Boulder has salaries with a mean hourly wage of approximately $29.30 per hour or $60,940 per year.
 Tips are not calculated for annual or hourly salary estimates.
 In BLS-ranked non-metropolitan areas, north central Colorado ranks #2 for highest employment and western Colorado ranks #4 in the United States.
 North central Colorado also ranks #2 for having the highest concentration of jobs and most job sites and western Colorado #4 in this same category for non-metropolitan area.

 If you choose to become a massage therapist in Colorado, you may work in a luxury spa or for a physical therapist or chiropractor.
 Even sports teams in the NFL or NBA employ massage therapists!
 Many massage therapists are solo practitioners who have their own office or who travel to other sites to work.
 Colorado enjoys high rankings by the U.S. Bureau of Labor Statistics for massage therapist salaries and job prospects.
 The BLS ranks Colorado as #4 in the nation for having the most massage therapist jobs and job sites.